 Nyani lets go of my wing.
 I assume I have gotten her attention, though frankly, it's difficult to tell.

 Firstly, your name is Nyani.
 A child of your age is expected to attend school, a process I will assist you with.
 And please, pick up that book from the ground so we may return it.
-The moisture has caused enough damage its pages.
+The moisture has caused enough damage to its pages.

 There are risks to this choice I have made.
 I must remember to apologize to my overseers, as it will take longer than expected to return this child to her rightful realm.
 I do not know exactly what may occur next, but I'm beginning to grow used to this atmosphere.